-In addition, the ICA contains a national security review mechanism that allows the Canadian government to review, prohibit, or impose conditions on a broad range of direct and indirect investments by non-Canadians on the basis of national security concerns.
-On 19 December 2016, the federal government released guidelines on national security reviews (NS Guidelines).
-The NS Guidelines set out the factors considered by the government when assessing national security risk including, in particular: the effect on Canada's defence capabilities, transfers of sensitive technology or know-how, critical infrastructure, the enabling of foreign surveillance or espionage, the hindering of law enforcement operations and the potential involvement of illicit actors, such as terrorists or organised crime syndicates.
-The NS Guidelines also mention as factors the impact on the supply of critical goods and services to Canadians, the supply of goods and services to the federal government, and the impact of an investment on Canada's international interests or foreign relationships.
+The Canadian government may also review any direct or indirect investment by a non-Canadian investor on the basis of national security concerns, and to prohibit or impose conditions on the investment if it determines that it may be injurious to national security.
+On 19 December 2016, the Canadian government released guidelines on national security reviews, which set out the factors considered when assessing national security risk, including, in particular: the effect on Canada's defence capabilities and interests; transfers of sensitive technology or know-how; the security of critical infrastructure; the supply of critical goods and services to Canadians or the Canadian government; the enabling of foreign surveillance or espionage; the hindering of law enforcement operations; the impact on Canada's international interests; and the potential involvement of illicit actors, such as terrorists or organised crime syndicates.